 Make a Free Account at the ifttt.com site.
 Also, sign-up for your required services (more on services needed in step# 3) out of the site’s 650+ services.
 Do not forget to note down & save each service site’s login info; you’ll require it later.

 You also need to check the posting rules and guidelines of each of the service sites.
 Some of the sites may not approve of our syndication strategy.
 Include only those sites that have no objections.
-And discard those if you find our strategy violates its terms.
+And discard those if you find our plan violates its terms.

 Step# 2.
 Start With the Service of WordPress